 Despite the fact that all teams are winners in their own way it is never the less an achievement to make it to the final.
 And only 18 of over 1100 participating teams can call themselves champions.

 Every summer Partille Cup build Heden Arena with the capacity of 7 000 spectators.
 Partille Cup intend to invest even more in Heden Arena and use its full capacity.
 Therefore the final setup will be built in the beginning of the week, with higher stands on the inner field and Dj:s playing music from the start of the group stage as well as during the play offs.
+During the finals we will entertain the audience with dance groups and artist performances.

 If you have been here before you know that the audience is doing a great effort to cheer their team.
 Chants in all languages rumbles in the arena and the atmosphere is fantastic.
 So if you want to see the excitement, drama and dreams come true – do not miss the finals.
 Your team need the support!